Data-drone/db_dcs_toolkit/README.md

 `build-rapids` builds a function RAPID.ai Python container with the current (Feb 2021) release of RAPIDs.ai

-This has been lightly tested on DBR 10.3.
+This has been lightly tested on DBR 10.3 and DBR 10.4 LTS.

 Known Missing Features:

-Ganglia
-R
-ssh
+R - has issues - related to not triggering init script? ssh
 Repos feature in DB
+Web Terminal

-still need to add back some more libs for deeplearning etc
+Still need to add back some more libs for deeplearning etc
+- need to check if it is in the Rapids installs